profgavinbrown/profgavinbrown.github.io/_pages/howtogetyourphd.md

 - Chapter 10: What happens in a viva?
 - Chapter 11: Your post-PhD life
 - Chapter 12: Skills you will have gained

+Part 2: Top Tips from Leading Minds
+---

+- I. Choosing a career in science (Professor Dame Nancy Rothwell, DBE, FRS)
+- II.
+Becoming a reflective professional (Professor Victoria Burns)
+- III.
+Doing your PhD as part of a team (Professor Steve Furber CBE, FRS, FREng)
+- IV.
+Saying yes to opportunity—and no (Dr Lucy Kissick)
+- V. The rewards of risk in research (Professor Hiranya Peiris)
+- VI.
+Top writing tips (Professor Melanie Leng, MBE)
+- VII.
+Mistakes your supervisor will make (Professor Jeremy Wyatt)
+- VIII.
+A PhD in statistics and data science (Professor David J. Hand, OBE, FBA, MMC)
+- IX.
+Building a strong support network (Dr Carolyn Virca)
+- X. Inventing ourselves: Responsibility and diversity in research (Dr Shakir Mohamed)
+- XI.
+Public engagement in research (Dr Jonny Brooks-Bartlett)
+- XII.
+Your career is up to you (Dr Jennifer Polk)